 Although employers in some states and locations may be willing to pay for the coursework for non-certified applicants, this is becoming harder to find as RBT positions become more competitive.
 Obtaining your certification before applying for a position in the field provides you with an important advantage over other applicants.
 With the final cost of completing the process yourself under $1,000 in most circumstances (including the cost of the coursework, competency assessment, application fee, and exam fee), it’s worth the investment if you can manage.

 2. Pass the RBT Competency Assessment with a BCBA

 The BACB requires that the RBT applicant pass an assessment demonstrating competency in each of the areas listed on the task list.
-The initial competency assessment includes 20 assessment items and must be completed by a BCBA.
+The initial competency assessment, according to the BACB website, includes 20 assessment items and must be completed by a BCBA.
 You must demonstrate understanding of each of the skills either through interview, role-play, or with a client.

 The BACB requires that at least 3 skills be demonstrated with a client.

 The client does not need to be a paying client but must be someone for whom behavior analytic services are appropriate.
 This requirement may make it difficult to complete the competency assessment outside of a work environment; however, many BCBAs are willing to help RBT candidates meet this requirement, for a fee.

 As with the RBT coursework, many employers offer a BCBA supervisor to complete the assessment.
 Many of the same questions above apply here.
 Make sure you know what your employer expects of you if they complete this assessment for you.
 Don’t assume that this comes without strings.